ACCarnall/bagpipes/docs/model_galaxies.rst

                     	    "uvista/IRAC1",
                     	    "uvista/IRAC2"]

-	model = pipes.Model_Galaxy(model_components, filt_list=uvista_filt_list)
+	model = pipes.model_galaxy(model_components, filt_list=uvista_filt_list)

 	model.plot()

+We now have a Bagpipes model galaxy!
+The final command generates a plot displaying the information we have requested.

 Photometry is stored in ``model.photometry``, which is a 1D array of flux values in erg/s/cm^2/A in the same order as the filter curves are specified in the filter list.
-The output flux units can be converted to microJanskys using the ``Model_Galaxy`` keyword argument ``units_phot="mujy"``.
+The output flux units can be converted to microJanskys using the ``model_galaxy`` keyword argument ``phot_units="mujy"``.

 Getting observables - spectroscopy
 ----------------------------------

-We can use the ``model_components`` dictionary above to create a model galaxy as follows:
+The process of obtaining model spectroscopy is simpler, just pass an array containing wavelength values in Angstroms at which the spectrum should be evaluated as the ``spec_wavs`` keyword argument.

 .. code:: python

 	import bagpipes as pipes
 	import numpy as np

-	model = pipes.Model_Galaxy(model_components, output_specwavs=np.arange(2500., 7500., 5.))
+	model = pipes.model_galaxy(model_components, spec_wavs=np.arange(2500., 7500., 5.))

 	model.plot()

-We now have a Bagpipes model galaxy!
-The final command generates a plot displaying the information we have requested, in this case the spectrum between 2500 -- 7500 Angstroms in the observed frame with sampling of 5 Angstroms.

 The output spectrum is stored as ``model.spectrum`` which is a two column numpy array, containing wavelengths in Angstroms and spectral fluxes in erg/s/cm^2/A by default.
-The output flux units can be converted to microJanskys using the ``Model_Galaxy`` keyword argument ``units_spec="mujy"``.
+The output flux units can be converted to microJanskys using the ``model_galaxy`` keyword argument ``spec_units="mujy"``.

 Getting observables - line fluxes
 ---------------------------------